mongodb/specifications/source/change-streams/change-streams.rst

     /**
      * Only present for ops of type ‘update’.
      *
+     * When the `showRawUpdateDescription` change stream pipeline stage option is set,
+     * this field contains the raw oplog entry corresponding to the update event.
+The
+     * format of the oplog is internal and subject to change, and drivers should pass
+     * the data through.
+     *
+     * When the `showRawUpdateDescription` change stream pipeline stage option is not set,
-     * Contains a description of updated and removed fields in this
+     * this field contains a description of updated and removed fields in this operation.
-     * operation.
      */
-    updateDescription: Optional<UpdateDescription>;
+    updateDescription: Optional<UpdateDescription | Document>;

     /**
      * Always present for operations of type 'insert' and 'replace'.
 Also